b-tomasz/Simplify-Home-Automation/Documentation/01-setup.md

     <img src="Images/Setup007.png" alt="Confirm Write to SD Card" width="500"/>

-12. When the flashing is finished, rmove the SD Card from your Computer
+12. When the flashing is finished, remove the SD Card from your Computer

 ---